CodeOtter/bulkhead-docs/docs/quickstart.md

 This will override ```nodeMailer``` with ```customMailer``` in the ```mailerPlugin``` without having to branch or modify the code of the ```mailerPlugin``` itself.

-To create a service with such flexibility, we do the following:
+To create a service with such flexibility, we have to [install Bulkhead](quickstart.md#installation).
+Then we do the following:

 ```javascript
 // api/services/someService.js